Early Rickenbacker Days

 Hall quickly got away from steels to focus on electric guitars as he correctly believed amplified guitars were the future of the business.

-One of the first two guitars was the Rickenbacker Combo 800 in 1954 with the design input coming from Paul Barth and Roger Rossmeisl (later of Fender fame).
+The first two guitars were the Rickenbacker Combo 600 and 800 in 1954 with the design input coming from Paul Barth and Roger Rossmeisl (later of Fender fame).
 Semie Moseley, later to be the founder of Mosrite Guitars, was also working at Rickenbacker at the time.
+The main difference between the two guitars were the pickups, a single coil for the 600 and a dual coil for the 800.
+When the dual coils were used in tandem they were humbucking.
+That was three years before Gibson first used a humbucker on the ES-175 in 1957.

 Combo 800 specs: Birch Body, Maple Neck, Rosewood fretboard, Rickenbacker Multiple Unit dual coil horseshoe pickup, Single rotary volume and tone control, Two switches, one for each coil